gaelcolas/PowerShell-RFC/1-Draft/RFCXXXX-RFC-Invoke-DscResource.md

 ##### Get

-The `GET` function in DSC resources returns a Hashtable, and this will be the same for `Invoke-DscResource` in PS7+.
+The `GET` function invoked via the LCM (WMF 5.1) returns a CIM representation of a hashtable, and will be a `hashtable` for `Invoke-DscResource` in PS7+.

 ##### Test